sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * Show CLIs
     * Extend existing CLIs such as 'show platform fan/temperature' to support the new HW
-    * Extend the modular chassis CLI 'show chassis modules status" to display the DPU state and health.
+    * Extend the modular chassis CLI 'show chassis modules status" to display the DPU state.
 (See CLIs section)

 ### 2.3.
 Detect and Debug
 * Health
     * SmartSwitch DPUs should store their health data in their local StateDB
-    * DPUs should support a CLI to display the health data “show chassis health-events”
+    * DPUs should support a CLI to display the health data “show system-health ...”
+(See CLIs section)
-    * The host should be able to access this data using a redis call or an api
+    * The host should be able to access this data using a an api or the host pmon can access it via gRPC, but it is implementation specific.
 * Alarm and Syslog
     * Raise alarms when the temperature thresholds exceed, fans run slow or not present or faulty
     * Drive LEDs accordingly